 The Community Risk Management Plan is published on the organisational website setting out the priorities and objectives in 'Our Plan'.
-It is a rolling, three-year document which covers things like reducing serious traffic accidents, helping people have safer, healthier lives and ensuring emergencies are tackled effectively and safely.
+It was a rolling, three-year document which covered areas such as reducing serious traffic accidents, helping people have safer, healthier lives and ensuring emergencies are tackled effectively and safely.
+The format of this document will be changing during the next reporting period.